 Both warm and cold temperatures, can negatively impact the quality of your calibration and captures.
 For this reason, use a temperature controlled room, with quality airflow, with temperatures set between 10 and 25 celsius.
 It is ideal to be closer to the middle of that temperature range.
 The camera tabs within the Capture Suite do have a temperature indicator to alert you when the camera is outside of the operating range.
 Going to that camera tab and opening the device statistics section will show the current camera temperature.

-We recommend using freestanding LEDs to light your subject.
+We recommend using freestanding LEDs to light your subject, set at 5600K.
 These lights should be placed behind the camera setup at a height lower than the high cameras - this placement is important as you want to limit lens flares; you may need to modify the placement depending on your environment.
 Utilizing 4 lights should be fine for most use cases.
 Make sure your light source has a way to dim the lighting intensity so that you have more control.
 Lights that are too bright could not only blow out the color of your capture quality, but also yield calibration issues.

 Make sure that when you setup your lighting, no lens flares are seen on any color views for the cameras.
 This can impact calibration and quality of results.

 Ideal lighting placement is set at a height of 4 to 5 feet and set behind the low corner cameras.

 If you elect to record audio and choose to use a microphone on a stand in lieu of a wireless microphone, position the microphone so that it is near the subject being captured but does not fall on the mesh when viewing the preview in the Capture Suite.